mattermost/docs/source/deployment/advanced-permissions.rst

 To override the System Scheme default permissions in a specific team, you must set up a Team Override Scheme.

-**System Scheme Interface**
+**System Scheme interface**

-The interface for editing permissions in the System Scheme, with panels for Guests (if enabled), All Members, Channel Administrators, Team Administrators, and System Administrators is available in **System Console > User Management > Permissions > System Scheme** (or **System Console > Advanced Permissions > System Scheme** in versions prior to 5.12).
+The interface for editing permissions in the System Scheme, with panels for Guests (if enabled), All Members, Channel Admins, Team Admins, and System Admins is available in **System Console > User Management > Permissions > System Scheme** (or **System Console > Advanced Permissions > System Scheme** in versions prior to 5.12).

 .. image:: ../images/system-scheme.png